dank409/trading-sim-cpp/design-notes.md

 ## Project Intent
 This project is a learning-focused trading simulator built incrementally from first principles.
-The goal is to understand the mechanics of trading, price movement, and portfolio evolution before introducing more realistic market structures.
+The goal is to understand trading mechanics, portfolio accounting, and time-based market simulation before introducing more realistic execution models such as order books.

 ---